deathworlders/online/content/books/deathworlders/chapter-49-division.md

 But he was still trembling.

 Daar was prowling Genshi’s office with an air of chilly fury radiating from him.
-He remained on four-paw as Regaari closed the door behind him and stood bolt upright at attention.
+He remained on fourpaw as Regaari closed the door behind him and stood bolt upright at attention.

-“Father Regaari of Clan Whitecrest, reporting as ordered My Father.”
+“Father Regaari of Clan Whitecrest reporting as ordered, My Father.”

 Daar gave no initial response.
-Then he flicked an ear, lumbered forward and heaved himself up onto two-paw and loomed over Regaari, who kept staring straight ahead even as his old friend’s vicious muzzle snuffled and sniffed around his ears and throat.
+Then he flicked an ear, lumbered forward and heaved himself up onto twopaw and loomed over Regaari, who kept staring straight ahead even as his old friend’s vicious muzzle snuffled and sniffed around his ears and throat.

 “...Y’know what my problem is?”
 Daar asked after a painful silence.
 The question was rhetorical, so Regaari didn’t answer.
 “I’m too Keeda-fucked loyal to my friends. *Damn* it, Cousin…”